Child and Youth Care

 Description

-Learn to work with children and youth who exhibit social, emotional, and behavioural challenges that may be associated with mental health, cognitive and neurodevelopmental issues, socioeconomic factors, trauma and abuse, and involvement with the justice system.
-Child and Youth Care practitioners engage with at-risk children, youth, and their families in a variety of settings as they navigate these challenges and build on strengths and capacities to facilitate positive changes.
-Students explore, practice, and implement a variety of evidence-informed therapeutic prevention and intervention strategies that are based on an understanding of risk and resiliency, the ecological perspective, relational practice, human development, family systems, equity and inclusion, and exceptionalities.
-We emphasize experiential interactive learning, community service and opportunities for social innovation, entrepreneurship, and changemaking.
+Support children and youth who experience social, emotional, and behavioural needs that may be associated with mental health challenges, trauma and abuse, cognitive and developmental issues, and involvement with the child welfare and justice systems.
+Child and Youth Care practitioners assist children, youth, and their families in various settings to build on strengths and facilitate positive change while navigating challenges.
+Students explore, practice, and demonstrate a variety of evidence-informed therapeutic prevention and intervention strategies based on an understanding of risk and resiliency, relationship development, equity and inclusion, human development, family systems, and exceptionalities.
+The program offers hands-on interactive learning, community service initiatives, social innovation, and changemaking opportunities.

 Career Opportunities